benbalter/open-source-for-government/index.md

 For now, see [Frequently Asked Questions regarding Open Source Software (OSS) and the Department of Defense (DoD)](http://dodcio.defense.gov/OpenSourceSoftwareFAQ.aspx)

+## Contributing to this document

+Federal employees and members of the public are encouraged to contribute to the project.
+Please see [how to contribute](how-to-contribute/) for more information.

 ## Additional Resources

 1. Producing Open Source Software – Karl Fogel (Practical)